uw-dims/dims-finalreport/docs/source/challenges.rst

 Due to the inherent inter-relationships between subcomponents in a distributed system, stability of the overall system is a constant challenge.
-Not only are hardware moves like those described in an earlier Section a contributor to instability, but so are software changes.
+Not only are relocations of hardware like those described in an earlier Section a contributor to instability, but so are software changes.
 As the DIMS project is using open source operating systems and tools that may be updated on as frequent as a monthly basis, often resulting in parts of the system "breaking" when an update